knime-ip/knip-course/README.md

 4. Add and select the JAR file that contains your *Command*
 5. Find the *Command* in the Node Repository - any issues?

-## org.knime.knip.course
+## Write an KNIME Image Processing Plugin

-Import the directory org.knime.knip.course via "Existing Projects into Workspace".
+Import the directory `org.knime.knip.course` via "Existing Projects into Workspace".

-The project has five packages:
+The has multiple packages:
-* copyimg: is an example implementation that shows how to access an ImgPlusCell and create a new ImgPlusCell.
+* `example.copyimg`: Example implementation that shows how to access an ImgPlusCell and create a new ImgPlusCell.
 This example node simply copies every pixel of the input image to an output image.
-* ex0: is a copy of Skeleton where the icons and names are already changed to MinMaxRadius.
-Every method signature is already there and described by a comment.
-* ex1: is the implementation of MinMaxRadius but the handling of the cells is still missing.
-The missing methods are already added and described by a comment.
-* minmaxradius: is an example implementation that shows how to access a LabelingCell and how to process LabelRegions with the help of imagej-ops.
-An example image to test the node is in the project direcotry.
-* skeleton: is an empty node skeleton with no functionality and can be used as starting point to develop a new KNIME Image Processing Node.
+* `skeleton`: Empty node skeleton with no functionality and can be used as starting point to develop a new KNIME Image Processing Node.
+* `exercise`: Three exercises that of variing difficulty.
+The method signatures are alredy there and the exercises are described in comments.
+  * `addconstant`: Exercise for a node which adds a constant value to an image.
+This is a good exercise to understand which parts a KNIME node consists of and how to handle the different states of a node.
+  * `numpixels`: Exercise for a node which counts the number of pixels for each segment of a labeling.
+This is a good exercise to learn how to access a LabelingCell and LabelRegions and how to create multiple output rows for one input row.
+  * `minmaxradius`: Exercise for a node which computes the minumum and maximum radius of each segment of a labeling.
+This is a good exercise to learn how to use imagej-ops in KNIME Image Processing nodes.
+* `solution`: Example solutions for all three exercises.

 Adding a new Node-Category:
 1. Open plugin.xml